SAP-samples/btp-kyma-multitenant-extension/documentation/explore/ef-service/README.md

-# Easy Franchise Service
+# Understand the Easy Franchise Service

 ![](../../images/kyma-diagrams-focus-components/Slide8.jpeg)
 The Easy Franchise service provides all backend functionalities to consume the data from the UI.
 It's a kind of orchestrator and mainly dispatches incoming calls to the other backend services.
 The service is located in the *backend* namespace, while the other backend services are in *integration* namespace.

 ## Service Implementation
-All REST APIs are implemented in [EasyFranchiseService.java](../../../code/backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EasyFranchiseService.java).
+All REST APIs are implemented in [EasyFranchiseService.java](/code/backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EasyFranchiseService.java).
 The REST API service URLs are structured as followed:
 ```
 https://**subaccount domain**.**cluser-id**.kyma.shoot.live.k8s-hana.ondemand.com/backend/easyfranchise/rest/efservice/v1/**entity name**/**additonal path parameters**
 ```

 The APIs require an HTTP header entry specifying the tenant ID: ``x-tenant-id: 28186c4d-53d7-4a08-9510-8f42bc396a93``.
-More details on how tenant ID is added by our Approuter can be found in this [section](../approuter/README.md#extend-approuter-by-injecting-custom-middleware).
+More details on how tenant ID is added by our Approuter can be found in this [section](/documentation/explore/approuter/README.md#extend-approuter-by-injecting-custom-middleware).

 For example all mentors can be displayed by calling the following:
 ```